-- b) Amendments to IAS 36, Impairment of Assets, clarify the recoverable amount disclosures for non-financial assets, including additional disclosures about the measurement of the recoverable amount of impaired assets when the recoverable amount was based on fair value less costs of disposal.
-The amendments apply retrospectively for annual periods beginning on or after January 1, 2014.
-Earlier application is permitted except an entity shall not apply those amendments in periods (including comparative periods) in which it does not also apply IFRS 13. - c) Amendments to IFRS 10, Consolidated Financial Statements, IFRS 12, Disclosures of Interests in Other Entities and IAS 27, Separate Financial Statements.
-The amendments provide for the definition of an investment entity and sets out an exception to consolidating particular subsidiaries of an investment entity.
-The amendments also deal with the disclosures required and preparation of separate financial statements of an investment entity.
-These amended standards are effective for annual periods beginning or after January 1, 2014. - d) New standard IFRS 9, Financial Instruments, classification and measurement is the first part of a new standard on classification and measurement of financial assets that will replace IAS 39, "Financial Instruments: Recognition and Measurement."
+New accounting standards and amendments to existing standards a) New standard IFRS 9, Financial Instruments, classification and measurement is the first part of a new standard on classification and measurement of financial assets that will replace IAS 39, "Financial Instruments: Recognition and Measurement."
 IFRS 9 has two measurement categories: amortized cost and fair value.
 All equity instruments are measured at fair value.
 A debt instrument is at amortized cost only if the entity is holding it to collect contractual cash flows and the cash flows represent principal and interest.
 Otherwise it is at fair value through profit and loss.
-The application date for this standard has not been determined.
+This standard is effective for years beginning on or after January 1, 2018.